engineering-collaboration/book/docs/book/collaborating-within-a-codebase/merge-requests.md

 We define goals for static analysis and monitor the progress over time.
 Propitiously, the output of this process lends itself to distinctly measurable metrics.
 We track the number and nature of issues detected, as well as the time it takes to address them.
 When migrating away from certain libraries, we deprecate the use of these to guard against new dependencies popping up across the organization.

 Our tools do not merely flag misuse of certain aspects but offer solutions.
 Wherever possible, we automate resolutions of static analysis issues.
 Every manual step creates cognitive load which opens the door to frustration and failure to follow standardized practices.
+Static analysis is run at every step of our code change: pre-merge, post-merge, and pre-release.

 Throughout the organization, we enforce high-impact issues and severe security vulnerabilities with static analysis; we wield it as a scalpel, not a hammer.
 A facilitating team of security and performance experts creates the smallest common denominator in collaboration with stakeholders across the organization.

 Aside from prime issues, every team configures tooling to minimize noise and maximize development velocity.
 As with anything in the CI/CD mindset, static analysis practices evolve.
 We remove noisy configurations, add new rules to face novel problems, and adjust the severity of recommendations over time.

 ## Merging

 When multiple people work on the same project, other people may have introduced changes to `main` since we last diverged from the branch.
 If others worked on the same file as us, these changes might collide.
 We need to resolve these conflicts.

-*Git* merges compatible changes automatically.
+Most version control tools merge compatible changes automatically.
 Resolving conflicts, however, requires manual intervention.
 We compare the clashing lines of changes and rectify the discord by editing the changes to accept a change from either source or manually edit a functioning resolution containing workings of both origins.

 When rebasing changes, we find ourselves recurrently resolving the same lines across commits; such is the nature of this process.
 We minimize our rebasing effort by integrating changes frequently into main, rebasing our development branch frequently, squashing development commits of our development branch.